natation/frogger/README.md

 [Play my Frogger Here](http://www.vicchen.xyz/frogger)

-This is my rendition on the classic Frogger arcade game, created with JavaScript and HTML5 Canvas.
+My rendition on the classic Frogger arcade game, created with JavaScript and HTML5 Canvas.

 ## How to Play